CallumAlexander/JOTT/README.md

 ```bash
 jott -q "<term>"
 ```
 in any terminal emulator, where `<term>` is the specific term that you want to query for.
-The term must be enclosed within double quotes (""). **Query terms are currently case sensitive.**
+The term must be enclosed within double quotes (""). **Query terms are currently case sensitive and have to be exact.**

 #### Examples of querying a specific term